AlexandriaDAO/core/src/tests/plan.md

 /*
 The Plan:

+Right now, I'm minting NFTs with the arweave id without respect to the individual scion that it could be, so I need to start sending the actual transaction id if it has one that was queried from the backend.

 *this assumes that the minting keeps working well* inside contentDiplay/ContentData Redux State I have to add the owner of the NFT and the money that's inside it (perhaps even the type, scion or OG).